spacemeshos/POET-OLD/protocol.md

 - Note hat only up to 1 <= m <= n top layers of the DAG should be stored by POSW(), and the rest should be computed when required on-demand.
 So storage should size should be O(w * m)
 - Use LevelDb caching for fast reads.
 Cache size should be a verifier param and set based on a deployment runtime available memory settings

+##### Verifying Proofs

+- verifyH(x, N, φ, γ, τ) ∈ {accept, reject}
+This function is computed by verifier based on prover provided proof τ.
+- x, N, n, w and t are shared between prover and verifier (params) and known to both -

 ##### APIs

 // See notes about data types below (Commitment, Proof and Challenge)

 ```
+Base {
+    // Returns the NIP's challenge based on the provided x and φ - phi
+    // Implementation: c = (Hx(φ,1),...Hx(φ,t))
+    CreteNipChallenge(x: bytes, phi: bytes) returns c:Challenge;
+}

-Verifier {
+Verifier extends Base {
     // Set new commitment and provide callback for POET server result POSW(n)
-    // Verifer should start a new prover with the provided commitment and n
+    // Verifier should start a new prover with the provided commitment and n
     // The callback includes the NIP proof or an error.
     SetCommitment(commitment: bytes, n: int, callback: (proof: Proof, error));

-    // Verify a proof
+    // Verify a proof for a challenge
-    Verify(proof);
+    Verify(challenge: Challenge, proof: Proof);

     // Verify a random challenge
     VerifyRandomChallenge() returns (result:bool, error: Error);
 }

-Prover {
+Prover extends Base {
     // start POSW(n) and return NIP or error in callback after POSW(n) is complete
     Start(commitment: bytes, n: int, callback: (result: Proof, error: Error);